New Zealand 3 Week Itinerary for Outdoor Adventure Lovers

 Lodging in Wanaka: private room at Wanaka Bakpaka

 Transport to Wanaka: Bus from Queenstown (Alpine Connections, 5:30pm)

 Transport from finish: Bus from Wanaka to Tekapo (Naked Bus, 11:45am, 2.5 hours)

 If you’re in Wanaka for a bit longer and can spare a long half-day, the famous Roys Peak Hike is nearby and highly recommended.

 Alps 2 Ocean Bicycle Route

 Most of the route follows quiet country roads with no or light traffic and is a mix of pavement and dirt.
 As of early 2016 a few sections were entirely on highway with too much traffic and not enough shoulder.
 We didn’t enjoy this part, which fell mostly on our third day.
-But I understand the route is under development and hopefully they’ve added more bike-friendly routing since then.
+But I understand the route is under development and they’re still opening new sections to reduce the number of highway miles.

 Unless you come with your own touring bike, you’ll need to rent one.
 We worked with Cycle Journeys to arrange a one-way bike and pannier rental plus luggage transfer, starting in Tekapo and finishing at their other office in Oamaru.
 Cycle Journeys also does guided and supported tours of the route, if that’s more your style, but we thought it was perfectly reasonable and fun to cycle independently.

 If renting bicycles for a self-supported trip, I suggest you ask carefully about the rack and pannier setup.
 We ended up riding the whole way with backpacks on, unable to fit all our camping gear into the tiny panniers that were clearly designed for use on supported trips.